rkhetani/Meetup/lesson/sailfish-sleuth.md

 summarydata <- data.frame(read.table("Mov10_full_meta.txt", header=TRUE, row.names=1), check.rows=FALSE)

 ```
-#### Create dataframe to be used to generate the sleuth analysis object

 Now, combine the metadata with the paths to the transcript abundance files to use as input for the Sleuth analysis.
 Sleuth expects the data to be presented in a specific format with specific column and row names; therefore, we will create the dataframe based on the sleuth requirements for analysis.

 ```